-We have experienced an improvement in the flow of advertising in all of our markets, and key television revenue categories have shown year-over-year growth.
-The rate of improvement in advertising revenues increased throughout the second quarter and the first six months of the year, with advertising revenues, excluding political advertising, up 19% in the second quarter year-over-year and up 15% in the year-to-date period.
-Automotive advertising revenues in 2009 were impacted by the weakened financial condition of the large automotive manufacturers.
+We experienced an improvement in the flow of advertising in all of our markets, and key television revenue categories have shown year-over-year growth.
+Revenues in our television division also were bolstered by the increased political spending in the third quarter of 2010.
+The rate of improvement in advertising revenues increased throughout the third quarter and the first nine months of the year, with advertising revenues, excluding political advertising, up 10% in the third quarter year-over-year and up 12% in the year-to-date period.
+Automotive advertising increased 70% in the third quarter and 71% in the year-to-date period compared with the prior year.
+Automotive advertising revenues in 2009 were affected by the weakened financial condition of the large automotive manufacturers.

-Network compensation revenue decreased in the second quarter (and year-to-date period) of 2010 compared with 2009 due to the expiration of our ABC network affiliation agreements in January 2010.
+Network compensation revenue decreased in the third quarter (and year-to-date period) of 2010 compared with 2009 (and the year-to-date period) due to the expiration of our ABC network affiliation agreement in January 2010.
 We continue to operate under one-month extensions while we negotiate a long-term network affiliation agreement with ABC.
+We expect we no longer will have network compensation revenue from ABC in the future.